krishnakadiyala/NPAcourse/labs/Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_03_CLI_Config.md

 ## Lab 3 - Deploying Configs From a File Using cli_config

-In the last lab, you deployed configurations while hard-coding commands in a playbook.
-In this lab, you will deploy from a pre-built configuration file.
+In the last lab, you deployed from a pre-built configuration file using the vendor specific core modules with two different plays to separate the vendors.
+In this lab we are going to do the same but in a single play and a single module.

 ##### Step 1

-Create a sub-directory called `configs` **inside** the `ansible` directory.
-After creating it, navigate inside it:
+Create two sub-directoris called `junos` and `ios` **inside** the `ansible` directory.

 ```
 ntc@jump-host:ansible$ mkdir junos